How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Is it illegal to not pay back credit card debt?

-While you can't go to jail for failing to pay back credit card debt, debt collectors can seek a civil judgment against you to force you to pay.
-You could be subject to wage garnishments or bank account levies if a creditor wins a case against you.
-Not to mention, your credit score could lose serious points if you fail to pay back what you owe.
+You can't go to jail for failing to pay back credit card debt.
+But debt collectors could sue you and then ask the court for permission to garnish your wages or take money from your bank account.
+Your credit score is likely to lose serious points if you fail to pay back what you owe.